Avast SecureLine VPN Review 2025: Is It The Best VPN From an Antivirus?

 Split tunneling

-With split tunneling, Avast users can pick and choose what internet activity is protected by the VPN and what information is not.
+With split tunneling, you can pick and choose what internet activity is protected by the VPN and what information is not.

 Maybe you’re traveling abroad and want to watch Netflix, but your work email needs to be viewed from your IP address to work.
 You could use split tunneling to have your Netflix activity go through the VPN while your work email usage does not.

 You can change the split tunneling configuration in the Avast SecureLine settings.
-Unfortunately, split tunneling is only available on Android devices.
+Unfortunately, split tunneling is only available on Android devices at this time.

 Encryption